Laytoder/licensecorp-assessment/scripts/README.md

 ### Running the Script

-To trigger the creation of 1 million tasks:
+To trigger the creation of 1 million todos:

 ```bash
 python create_million_tasks.py